Archiecool4/caltech-cs12-tensorflow/README.md

 I'm also assuming you're setting this up on a standard Linux system.
 If not, proceed carefully.

-I don't really have the bandwidth to help with setup issues, so if you're having trouble, you can try:
+If you're having trouble, you can try:
  - Using a clean virtualenv
  - Using a clean Linux VM
  - Asking a friend